This lighter zucchini gratin features sliced zucchini layered along with cheese and a creamy white sauce. Topped with cheese and breadcrumbs.

 Let’s be honest, zucchini on their own don’t have much flavour.
 And if you leave them too long and they become marrows, there’s even less.
 They’re predominantly water when they get too big.

-They are however, great vessels for other flavours.
-In this dish I’ve added plenty of fresh thyme and garlic.
+They are, however, great vessels for other flavours.
+In this dish, I’ve added plenty of fresh thyme and garlic.

 It’s best with zucchini as there is a little less water but I have also made this with the big marrows I have accidentally missed in the garden.
 There’s a key step that can’t be missed especially if marrows are on the menu; they need to be salted and left for a while to draw out the excess moisture.
-Otherwise the end dish will be a too watery (delicious, but a little too sloppy.)
+Otherwise, the end dish will be too watery (delicious, but a little too sloppy.)

 It’s easy though.
 They’re sliced, sprinkled with salt and then left in a colander for 30-45 minutes (longer for marrows).
 Afterwards, pat them dry thoroughly with a clean towel or paper towels.